Critical Minerals and Energy Intelligence. Stay Ahead.

 Governments across the world are incentivizing recycling projects with tax rebates and other financial support to encourage investment.

-Global supply of EV batteries for recycling steadily increasing driven primarily by production scrap before 2030 and end of life batteries after 2030 - The Oregon Group - Investment Insights
+Global supply of EV batteries for recycling steadily increasing driven primarily by production scrap before 2030 and end of life batteries after 2030 - The Oregon Group - Critical Minerals and Energy Intelligence

 But there’s one big problem: there are not enough secondary stock of metals currently in circulation that can be recycled to meet such an increase in demand.